How to Claim Your Federal Solar Tax Credit

 Net Metering

-Here’s what you need to know to maximize your investment in solar power.
+Here’s what you need to know:

 What Is Net Metering, and Why Does It Matter?

-PSE’s Net Metering Cap: Nearing the End
+PSE’s Net Metering Obligation: Nearing the End

 What’s Next for Solar Customers?